johan162/bayescalc2/scripts/README.md

 # Build Scripts

-This directory contains utility scripts for building, testing, and maintaining the BayesCalc2 project.
+This directory contains utility scripts for building, testing, releasing, and maintaining the BayesCalc2 project.

 ## Scripts Overview